isleeponcouch/toblog/content/articles/2023-11-09-mapping-out-doctrine-association-mapping.md

 private ?Author $author = null;
 ```

 I think of this as the inverse of being an owner is being owned.
-So our Book is the owner, the inverse side of the ownership relationship is Author. `'books'` refers to the field on Author that references our `Many` Books.
+So our Book is the owner, the inverse side of the ownership relationship is Author. `books` refers to the field on Author that references our `Many` Books.

 On the Author side of the association, the books field is annotated with `mappedBy`: